 All you have to do is sit back, watch your hard work pan out, and get to know your employees that much better.
 Remember to have fun, too!
 Just because you planned it doesn’t mean you can’t enjoy it.

-Collecting feedback following the event is important for understanding the impact that it had on your team members, and whether or not you actually hit the goals that you set for yourself in the “game plan.”
+Collecting feedback following the event is important for understanding the impact that it had on your team, and whether or not you actually hit the goals that you set for yourself in the “game plan.”

 You can gather feedback however you see fit—whether through a quick poll or questions at the end of the event, or by sending out a brief survey the following day.